Our heads of junior research groups at FAU

 Dr. Nadja Ray

-Research topic: Multiscale modelling and analysis of porous media applications with evolving microstructures
+Research topic: Multiscale modeling and analysis of porous media applications with evolving microstructures

 Nadja Ray works in the field of applied mathematics.
-She is interested in multiscale modelling and porous media applications.
-She focuses predominantly on problems featuring evolving microstructures, e.g. due to chemical dissolution-precipitation reactions.
-Moreover, in one of her projects, she investigates factors of influencing the formation and turnover of soil microaggregates, and their impact on soil functions.
+She is interested in multiscale modeling and porous media applications.
+She thereby particularly focuses on problems including evolving microstructures, e.g. due to chemical dissolution-precipitation reactions.
+Moreover, in one of her projects, she investigates influencing factors of the formation and turnover of soil microaggregates, and their impact on soil functions.

 Dr. Nadia Müller-Voggel